WillLewis/iOS-nano-project/README.md

 This is the alpha version of an app and there are several features being worked on that are not yet enabled.

-ACCESS: The app is currently private in github because it stores Firebase API key.
-In order to build the app, please send your github email to willxemail@gmail.com and I provide access to the project.